Bachelor of Education (Secondary)

 Graduates are prepared for work in government, Catholic and independent schools nationally and overseas (subject to registration).
 Graduates may also find work in youth services, education leadership-related areas, government, private sector, media and service industries.

-The Master of Teaching (Secondary) is accredited by the Victorian Institute of Teaching (VIT).
+The Bachelor of Education (Secondary) is accredited by the Victorian Institute of Teaching (VIT).
 Professional registration may require an application to the professional body and may have additional or ongoing requirements beyond the completion of the degree.
 Please contact the relevant professional body for details.

 Fees and costs